COMBINE-lab/grouper/README.md

 However, you should be able to install Grouper via `pip` and have these dependencies installed automatically.
 To install Grouper via pip, you can use:

 ```
-> pip install grouper
+> pip install biogrouper
 ```

-You should now have a `grouper` executable in your path.
+You should now have a `Grouper` executable in your path.
 You can test this with the following command:

 ```
-> grouper --help
+> Grouper --help
 ```

 You should see the following output:

 ```
-Usage: grouper [OPTIONS]
+Usage: Grouper [OPTIONS]

 Options:
   --config TEXT  Config file describing the experimental setup